thephm/email_md/README.md

 Refer to your email provider's help pages to find out how to get an application password.
 If they require two-factor authentication (2FA), then this tool won't work for you.

+### Gmail

-Below are the steps to setup an application password for Fastmail.
+To setup an application password for Gmail, visit [Sign in with app passwords](https://support.google.com/accounts/answer/185833?hl=en)

+For the IMAP server use: `imap.gmail.com`

 ### Fastmail

+Here are the steps to setup an application password for Fastmail.

 1. Click "Settings" then "Privacy and Security"
 2. Click "New App Password"